unitedstates/congressional-record/README.md

 ### Options

 - `-id`, `--indir`: Input directory to parse.
-All .txt files in the dir will be processed.
+The.htm files in the dir will be processed.
+Front matter and other procedural text will not be processed.
 - `-od`, `--outdir`: Output directory for parsed files.
 Defaults to __parsed in the input directory.
 - `-l`, `--logdir`: Directory for logs to be written to.
 Defaults to __log in the input directory.
 - '--interactive': Interactive mode: Step through files and choose which to parse.
 - A positional argument can be provided with a single file to process, rather than iterating through a directory, but if `-id` is provided it will take precedence.
 Interactive mode is disabled when parsing a single file.

 ### Examples
+Find .htm files of the congressional record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC)

 ```
 $ ./parser.py -h